Setting up a service account (or bot user) in Unito helps avoid confusion when syncing your work items. Here's how to create your own.

 Add this new user to all the blocks you want to add to your flows.
-For Trello, that means making sure your bot user is a member of all boards you're looking to sync.
+For Trello, that means making sure your service account user is a member of all boards you're looking to sync.

-Now that your bot user is created and has the right permissions, here's how you can add them to your Unito workplace.
+Now that your service account user is created and has the right permissions, here's how you can add them to your Unito workplace.

-Log in to the Unito app with your credentials, not the bot user's.
+Log in to the Unito app with your credentials, not the service account user's.
 Then, click on the dropdown in the top right corner of your screen, then click on Integrations.

 Scroll through the list until you find the integration you need to use, and click on Connect account.